Constitution & By-Laws

 Section 1 – President

-The President shall be the chief executive officer of HRBMP, presiding over all regular and call meetings, all Executive Board meetings and all Board of Director’s meetings.
-The President shall appoint any vacant executive board or committee chair assignments within 30 days after elections.
+The President shall be the Chief Executive Officer of HRBMP, presiding over all regular and call meetings, all Executive Board meetings and all Board of Director’s meetings.
+If an elected position is vacant, the President shall appoint a member in good financial standing to serve in that position within 30 days after elections.

 Section 2 – Vice Presidents